I recently read an article I was excited about, on the topic of flexible dieting (yes, I am a nerd).

 If you haven’t gathered by now, let me give you a key insight to my fitness and nutrition philosophy: I don’t do extremes.
 I don’t like them, and I don’t think they do anyone any good.

-So when I read an article about flexible dieting, I was excited about it.
-Until I got further in, and realized it was actually about Macro counting, the idea of basing your diet around eating specific amounts of fats, proteins, and carbohydrates.
+So I delved excitedly into the article until I realized it was actually about Macro counting, the idea of basing your diet around eating specific amounts of fats, proteins, and carbohydrates.
 The flexible part comes about because people are more free to choose WHAT makes up those macros than some major nutrition schools of thought would allow.

 So, what is my idea of flexible dieting?
 Eating a balanced diet made up of REAL foods—whole plant foods and high-quality animal products—to get your body the nutrition it needs, or to be more specific, the nutrients it needs.
 Then, add in treats here or there, because sanity is also key!

 So why doesn’t this catch on?
 I mean, it makes sense, right?
 No cutting out major food groups, no counting calories, no dissecting macros.
 It should sound great to people.
 But it’s not flashy, it doesn’t have a hook, and there isn’t much for anyone to make money off of.

 Well, yes, of course you want to be aware of your goals, but when you are sitting down to yet another salad while everyone else is eating pizza, or steak, is thinking about being 20 pounds lighter, or having a flat stomach, or even improving your blood pressure, going to keep you on track?

 Basically, habituation is the idea that by exposing yourself to the foods that you crave, and allowing yourself to enjoy it (that is key, no guilt!), it may actually help to decrease cravings.
-According to Motivational Interviewing in Nutrition and Fitness, doing this can help alleviate the anxiety you feel around food, and help you build a healthier relationship with food, as it allows you to give yourself permission to actually enjoy your favorite foods.
+According to Motivational Interviewing in Nutrition and Fitness, (affiliate link) doing this can help alleviate the anxiety you feel around food, and help you build a healthier relationship with food, as it allows you to give yourself permission to actually enjoy your favorite foods.
 With that permission, you are able to relax around the food instead of obsessing over it.

 I want to stress once more, that this whole dietary idea is based on REAL food for the bulk of your daily intake.
 As I talked about here and here, real food will help you maintain your appetite and cravings better than processed foods.
 But, within the frame of real food, you can eat what your body and tastes call for, whether meat, fruit, nuts, and yes, even grains.
 I am giving you permission!